 Dr. Juckett cautions, “Of course, other explanations could be hypothesized.
 Standard epidemiological approaches would partition individual cases by risk factors (e.g., smoking, environment pollution, diet, age-at-menarche, family history, etc.).
 Only when there is no correlation to these would other hypotheses, like cosmic rays be entertained.
 Unfortunately, to look at the 100-yr data for long-term trends, this kind of information is generally not available.
 The one thing that seems certain is that the common oscillations in the US, UK, CA, NZ, and AU data suggest a global environmental signal of some kind.
 This does limit things a bit (e.g., solar radiation effects, cosmic ray effects, global pollution).”

 The effects that cosmic rays and other types of radiation have on human beings are important to study, as we venture outside the protective magnetic field of the Earth into space.
+The researchers said that “this effect has profound implications for evolution, long-distance space travel and the colonization of planets with high background radiation.”
 Long journeys in space would expose astronauts to this same type of radiation for long periods of time, so taking precautions to protect them makes good sense.

 What can one do to protect themselves from this type of radiation here on Earth?